Bistritsa, Blagoevgrad Province: Population

 By 1900, according to Vasil Kanchov ("Macedonia.
 Ethnography and Statistics"), the population of the village numbered 1540 people, of whom 1300 were Bulgarian Christians and 240 Vlachs.

 Population according to the censuses over the years:

 Economy and transportation

 Most of the population is not economically active.
 There aren't any major economical subjects in the village.
 There is a municipal asphalt road connecting the village with Blagoevgrad, but most of the neighborhoods are connected with unpaved roads.

 Institutions

 The only institution in the village is the mayor's office.
 There aren't any educational or medical institutions.
 The school is not functioning and its building is ruined.

 Religion

 There are nine Christian Orthodox churches and chapels in Bistrica.
-The Church of St. George dates back to 1861, and the Church of St. John the Forerunner in the Dabovo area dates back to 1872.
-The church of St Demetrius is in the central part of the village and is built also in the end of XIX century.
+St. George's Church dates back to 1861, and John the Baptist Church in the Dabovo area dates back to 1872.
+St. Demetrius's Church is in the central part of the village and was also built at the end of the 19th century.